 A History with Deep Roots

-The Tuckaleechee Garden Club, a member of the Tennessee Federation of Garden Clubs, of Townsend, TN collaborated with the City of Townsend in establishing the “Townsend River Walk” along a 3/10-mile stretch between the Little River and Highway 321.
+Bob and Elaine Russell member of both The Tuckaleechee Garden Club and Blount County Master Gardeners in collaboration with the City of Townsend and the TN Department of Highways were instrumental in establishing the “Townsend River Walk” along a 3/10-mile stretch between the Little River and Highway 321.
+This was the road base of the Old Highway 73 (abandoned in the early 40's and prior to that the railroad bed going to the Smoky Mountains.
 The site of the project developed as a result of the widening of Highway 321 through Townsend from a two lane to a four-lane road.
 This lengthy process resulted in the establishment of bicycle and hiking paths along the highway.
 At one site the paved hiking/bike path veered toward the main road and away from the Little River.
-Since traces of old Highway 73 were still evident in this area, the Club and the City identified this area as a perfect site for a quiet walkway along the Little River.
+Since traces of old Highway 73 were still evident in this area, this area was identified as a perfect site for a quiet walkway along the Little River.

 The initial project also involved additional clearing of the trail along the old roadbed and adding mulch to the area.
 The City of Townsend arranged for the tree service company that handles the cutting of trees for TDOT to deposit mulched tree remains on the side of the road near the trail.

-The River Walk site is open to the public at all times.
-Members of the Tuckaleechee Garden Club work on the trail at least once a month.
 All trail personnel are trained in proper clearing around the trees.
 The only herbicide treatment used in the area is on cut surfaces of invasive trees and shrubs due to the proximity of the Little River.
-Because of the forest like environment, additional mulching around the trees is not necessary.
-The Tuckaleechee Garden Club feels that the establishing of an arboretum fulfills the Nature Trail category and will enhance the experience of those who hike the trail.